ray-project/ray/doc/source/ray-air/key-concepts.rst

     :end-before: __checkpoint_adhoc_end__

-Checkpoints can be used to instantiate a :class:`Predictor`, :class:`BatchPredictor`, or :class:`PredictorDeployment` classes, as seen below.
+Checkpoints can be used to instantiate a :class:`Predictor` as seen below.

 Batch Predictor